proper-testing/proper/README.md

 We welcome user contributions and feedback (comments, suggestions, feature requests, bug reports, patches, etc.).

-Copyright 2010-2021 by Manolis Papadakis, Eirini Arvaniti and Kostis Sagonas.
+Copyright 2010-2021 by Manolis Papadakis, Eirini Arvaniti, and Kostis Sagonas.

 This program is distributed under the [GPL](http://www.gnu.org/licenses/gpl.html), version 3 or later.
 Please see the [COPYING][license] file for details.